obsproject/obs-websocket/docs/partials/introduction.md

 }
 ```
 - `rpcVersion` is the version number that the client would like the obs-websocket server to use.
-- When `ignoreInvalidMessages` is true, the socket will not be closed for `WebsocketCloseCode` `MessageDecodeError`, `UnknownMessageType`, or `RequestMissingRequestId`.
+- When `ignoreInvalidMessages` is true, the socket will not be closed for `WebSocketCloseCode` `MessageDecodeError`, `UnknownMessageType`, or `RequestMissingRequestId`.
 Instead, the message will be logged and dropped.
 - When `ignoreNonFatalRequestChecks` is true, requests will ignore checks which are not critical to the function of the request.
 Eg calling `DeleteScene` when the target scene does not exist would still return `RequestStatus::Success` if this flag is enabled.
 - When `eventWhitelist` is specified, only the specified events will be sent to the client.
 - When `eventBlacklist` is specified, all events except those specified will be sent to the client.
 - Only `eventWhitelist` or `eventBlacklist` may be provided.
-If both are provided, the connection will be closed with `WebsocketCloseCode::InvalidIdentifyParameter`.
+If both are provided, the connection will be closed with `WebSocketCloseCode::InvalidIdentifyParameter`.

 **Example Message:**
 ```json